ninabarzh/broomstick/content/posts/ice-legal-chain.md

 *“Neither slavery nor involuntary servitude, **except as a punishment for crime** shall exist within the United States.”*

-That small clause—“except as a punishment for crime”—has quietly enabled the rebranding of slavery into a booming carceral economy.
+That small clause, “except as a punishment for crime”, has quietly enabled the rebranding of slavery into a booming carceral economy.
 In the immediate aftermath of emancipation, the Southern states wasted no time criminalising mundane behaviour (vagrancy, loitering, existing while Black) to arrest newly freed persons and lease their labour back to private industry.
 One might call it capitalism’s version of recycling.

 Fast-forward to the 21st century: [approximately two million people in the US remain legally enslaved](https://www.vera.org/news/slavery-is-still-legal-for-two-million-people-in-the-u-s).
-This includes thousands of ICE detainees—individuals not convicted of crimes, but merely awaiting deportation or adjudication.
+This includes thousands of ICE detainees, individuals not convicted of crimes, but merely awaiting deportation or adjudication.
 They clean detention facilities, prepare food, and carry out custodial work for private contractors such as GEO Group and CoreCivic.
 Remuneration ranges from 13 to 40 cents per hour, or in some cases, precisely nothing at all.
 One might observe that the modern free market has truly mastered the art of “cost efficiency.”

 This is not “rehabilitation.”
 It is not “orderly procedure.”
 It is coerced labour under threat of solitary confinement or basic necessities being withheld.
-And it is entirely legal—because the law, it turns out, still believes slavery to be an excellent business model, provided one avoids calling it by name.
+And it is entirely legal, because the law, it turns out, still believes slavery to be an excellent business model, provided one avoids calling it by name.

 ---